OWASP/Top10/2021/docs/index.md

 **A08:2021-Software and Data Integrity Failures** is a new category for 2021, focusing on making assumptions related to software updates, critical data, and CI/CD pipelines without verifying integrity.
-One of the highest weighted impacts from CVE/CVSS data mapped to the 10 CWEs in this category.
+One of the highest weighted impacts from Common Vulnerability and Exposures/Common Vulnerability Scoring System (CVE/CVSS) data mapped to the 10 CWEs in this category.
 Insecure Deserialization from 2017 is now a part of this larger category.